-You'll gain hands-on experience in diverse educational settings. and learn how to prepare developmentally appropriate lessons and learning environments.
-As an Education Academy student, you will have the apportunity to earn up to 28 college credits while still working towards your high school diploms.
+You'll gain hands-on experience in diverse educational settings and learn how to prepare developmentally appropriate lessons and learning environments.
+As an Education Academy student, you will have the opportunity to earn up to 28 college credits while still working towards your high school diploma.

-- Learning from experienced college faculty members who have on-the-job experiences to shere. - Get career-ready for a high-demand career pathway and rewarding job both regionally, nationally, and globally. - Continue your studies to earn your associate's depree in Pre-K to 4th grade or secondary education.
+- Learning from experienced college faculty members who have on-the-job experiences to share. - Get career-ready for a high-demand career pathway and rewarding job both regionally, nationally, and globally. - Continue your studies to earn your associate's degree in Pre-K to 4th grade or secondary education.

-- Students can join the academy during their junior or nervice year
+- Students can join the academy during their junior or senior year

-- GPA of 25
+- GPA of 2.5

 - Good attendance

 - Good conduct

-- Recommendation from principal or guidance counselor
+- · Recommendation from principal or school counselor

-- Contact your school's guidance office for enrollment information or go to our CCBC website for our Education Academy application. - Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal or designes. - Submit Academy application and High School transcript to High School Academy office
+- Contact your school's counseling office for enrollment information or go to our CCBC website for our Education Academy application. - · Scholarships are available for qualified students. - Get your enrollment approved by your parent or legal guardian and the high school principal and counselor. - Submit Academy application and High School transcript to High School Academy office.